 - Before submitting your application, you should check both the academic and English language entry requirements specific to your chosen course.

-- Completed application forms must be accompanied by academic transcripts, English level certificates (if available) and letters of recommendation.
+- Completed applications must be accompanied by academic transcripts, English level certificates (if available) and letters of recommendation.

 Southampton is one of the most lively and dynamic cities in the south of England.